json-schema-org/understanding-json-schema/source/reference/type.rst

     .. rubric:: Footnotes

-    .. [#1] Since Javascript strings always support unicode, they are analogous to ``unicode`` on Python 2.x and ``str`` on Python 3.x.
+    .. [#1] Since JavaScript strings always support unicode, they are analogous to ``unicode`` on Python 2.x and ``str`` on Python 3.x.

-The ``type`` keyword may either be a string or an array.
-If it's a string, it is the name of oone of the basic types above.
-If it is an array, it must be an array of strings, where each string is the name of one of the basic types, and each element is unique.
+The ``type`` keyword may either be a string or an array:

+    - If it's a string, it is the name of one of the basic types above.

+    - If it is an array, it must be an array of strings, where each string is the name of one of the basic types, and each element is unique.
+In this case, the JSON snippet is valid if it matches *any* of the given types.
-Each of these types have their own keywords to make the validation more specific.
-For example, numeric types have a way of specifying a numeric range, that would not be applicable to other types.
-In this reference, these validation keywords are described along with each of their corresponding types.

 Here is a simple example of using the ``type`` keyword: